junhuawa/junhuawa.github.io/_posts/datastructure/2017-01-01-Binary-Tree.md

     The drawing of every binary tree with n elements, n > 0, has exactly n-1 edges.

-**The height(or depth) of a binary tree is the number of levels in it. **
+*The height(or depth) of a binary tree is the number of levels in it.*

 **Property 2**
     A binary tree of height h, h >= 0, have at least h and at most $$ 2^h - 1 $$ elements in it.

 **Property 3**
-    The height of a binary tree that contains n, n >= 0, elements is at most n and at least log2(n+1).
+    The height of a binary tree that contains n, n >= 0, elements is at most n and at least $$ log_2^(n+1) $$.

 #### Full binary tree
-A binary tree of height h that contains exactly 2h -1 elements.
+A binary tree of height h that contains exactly $$ 2^h -1 $$ elements.

 #### Complete binary tree

-    We number the elements in a full binary tree of height h using the numbers 1 through 2h-1.
+We number the elements in a full binary tree of height h using the numbers 1 through $ 2^h - 1 $.

-    Suppose we delete the element k, k >=0, elelents numbered 2h-i, 1 \<\= i \<\=k for any k.
+Suppose we delete the element k, k >=0, elelents numbered 2h - i, $ 1 \leq i \leq k $ for any k.
 The resuling binary tree is called a complete binary tree.

 There is a very nice relationship among the numbers assigned to an element and its children in a complete binary tree.

 #### Extended binary tree